Sep 1, 2022

 RODNEY WILLOUGHBY: Because she couldn't physically stand.

-TIM: Her left arm would twitch and spasm.
+TIM: Her left arm with twitch and spasms.

 TIM: And she was literally getting worse by the minute.

-RODNEY WILLOUGHBY: Within two or three hours, she had to have a breathing tube put in.
-She was essentially becoming comatose.
-The way she looked, I wasn't sure she was going to survive.
-And of course, if she had rabies, I pretty much she wasn't going to survive.
+RODNEY WILLOUGHBY: Within two or three hours.
+She had to have a breathing tube put in.
+She was essentially becoming comatose, the way she looked I wasn't sure if she was going to survive.
+And of course, if she had rabies, I pretty much knew she wasn't going to survive.

 JAD: Rabies?